Linaro/lava/doc/v2/naming-conventions.rst

-  An API used by the python code inside ``lava_dispatcher`` to interact with external systems and daemons when a shell like environment is not supported. :term:`Protocols <protocol>` need to be supported within the python codebase and currently include multinode, LXC and vland.
+  An API used by the python code inside ``lava_dispatcher`` to interact with external systems and daemons when a shell like environment is not supported. :term:`Protocols <protocol>` need to be supported within the python codebase and currently multinode.

 **server software**
   The server software relates to the ``lava_server``,